How distress alters opioid drug effects and abuse liability (OPIOIDREWARD)

 As the opioid epidemic escalates, we must ask: why are opioids so addictive?

 About the Project

 Non-human animal research links addiction with the powerful relief opioids can offer to animals in distress.
 In humans, epidemiological and clinical studies converge upon social stressors and a poor social support network as key risk factors for addiction.
 Despite this, it is currently unknown how pre-drug distress might alter opioid drug effects.
 Tremendous resources are dedicated to charting how people feel after taking a drug, sidestepping the potentially profound influence of how people feel before they take the drug.
-Here, I will turn the current approach on its head.
-Using acute social distress induction before morphine administration in healthy humans, I will create a human model to determine the psychological, physiological and brain underpinnings of how social stressors increase opioids’ abuse liability.
+Here, I will turn the current approach on its head and create a human model to determine the psychological, physiological and brain underpinnings of how social stressors increase opioids’ abuse liability.

 In sum, the project aims to achieve a breakthrough in our understanding of how a pre-drug social distress state can alter opioid drug mechanisms.
 The mechanistic understanding arising from this project could have profound implications for science, as well as for clinical care and new policies designed to contain the opioid epidemic.

 Project full title: OPIOIDREWARD: How distress alters opioid drug effects and abuse liability.